If You're Reading This, You Probably Know About SSO/SAML

 - Either way, Ethnio forwards the request to the IdP.
 The user will be redirected to the IdP login page.

-- User is validated against your user directory
+- We validate against your user directory

-- SAML assertion is sent back to Ethnio.
+- The SAML assertion is sent back to Ethnio.
 At a minimum, the SAML assertion response from the identity provider must contain the user’s email address.
 The email address must correspond to a team license within that Ethnio account.
 First and last name attributes are typically sent as parameters as well, but they are not required to enable SSO.

 Auto-Provisioning Seat Licenses via SSO

 The first time a user from your organization logs in to Ethnio via SSO, the IdP is communicating to Ethnio that this user should be allowed to have an account.
 If a user should not have an account, the SAML assertion should not be sent to Ethnio by imposing restrictions through the IdP.
 The basic idea here is you're responsible for deciding who should have access to Ethnio at your organization.
+If your organization wants automatic provisioning and deprovisioning via SSO integration to impact Ethnio Team management, this can be part of an Enterprise Add-On.

 - Email – Specify the attribute name your IdP uses for each user's email address.